Bamboo fails the connection to a Git Repository even when configured to use an outbound HTTP Proxy server

 Cause

-Bamboo relies on the external Git capability to connect to an HTTP-based Git repository during the repository creation process, ensuring the repository is accessible in a production environment.
-While Bamboo can handle HTTP proxy settings through Java properties, the git binary itself requires a separate configuration for an outbound HTTP proxy to work.
-If this configuration is missing, Git will attempt to connect to the repository directly and potentially fail due to existing network policies.
+Bamboo relies on the external Git program (capability) to connect to an HTTP-based Git repository during the repository creation process, ensuring that the repository is accessible in a production environment.
+That's also true when the Bamboo application runs Git commands that would connect to repositories hosted using HTTP.
+While Bamboo can manage HTTP proxy settings through Java properties, the external git program itself requires a separated, external configuration for an outbound HTTP proxy to function correctly.
+If this configuration is missing, Git will attempt to connect to the repository directly, which may result in failure due to existing network restrictions.

 Solution